leibniz-psychology/psyndex2linkeddata/ontology/ontology.md

 # Classes

+## Classes for Agents > Corporate Bodies/Organizations
+...

+## Classes for Agents > Persons

+...

 ## Classes for Publications (Works and Instances)

+### Identifiers in Publications

+All identifiers are subclasses of bf:Identifier and to be used with bf:identifiedBy on a bf:Work or bf:Instance.

+For DOI we reuse bf:Doi, for ISBN we reuse bf:Isbn, both on bf:Instance.
+(TODO: Add links to Shapes/examples describing this.)
+For ISSN we reuse bf:Issn on bf:Work (if used for describing a relationship from an article to it's journal, used on the bf:Work that is linked in the bflc:Relationship node).

+The following are new subclasses of bf:Identifier for local identifiers that are used within PSYNDEX: legacy ones like DFK and PsychAuthorsID, as well as new ones like the ZPID-internal identifier for the Work and Instance and for authority agents like organizations/corporate bodies and people.

-### DFK
+#### DFK

-A subclass of bf:Identifier > bf:Local to be used via the bf:identifiedBy property on a bf:Work.
+A subclass of bf:Identifier > bf:Local to be used via the bf:identifiedBy property on a bf:Instance.
-Every Work must have exactly one local Identifier of type pxc:DFK.
+Every instance must have exactly one local Identifier of type pxc:DFK.
 Shacl shape: see pxc:DFKShape in shapes/shapes.md and shapes/shapes.ttl.

 ```r